sohyunwriter/LangChain-OpenTutorial/docs/03-OutputParser/02-CommaSeparatedListOutputParser.md

 <pre class="custom">Your response should be a list of comma separated values, eg: `foo, bar, baz` or `foo,bar,baz`
 </pre>

-### Creating the Prompt Template
+### 2. Creating the Prompt Template
-Define a `PromptTemplate` that dynamically generates a list of items.
+Define a ```PromptTemplate``` that dynamically generates a list of items.
 The placeholder subject will be replaced with the desired topic during execution.

 ```python
 from langchain_core.prompts import PromptTemplate